MomenMushtaha/v0-Collaborative-Canvas/CONFLICT_RESOLUTION.md

 **Resolution**:
 - If delete arrives first: Edit is ignored (object doesn't exist)
 - If edit arrives first: Object briefly reappears, then deleted
+- Versioned deletes ensure any later stale updates are ignored once the delete wins

 **Implementation**:
 \`\`\`typescript